neelchauhan/mpd-x/docs/mpd47.md

     this is consistent with the behavior of the Microsoft PPTP dial-up adapter client.

-    Mpd will accept either type of call on an incoming PPTP connection.
+    mpdx will accept either type of call on an incoming PPTP connection.

 **`delayed-ack`**